1

 Overview

 In November 2020, the Department launched the Maternity Bundled Payment program.
-The program is the Department’s first episode-based payment program as well as one of the adopted innovative alternative payment and delivery models that support transition from traditional fee-for-service (FFS) payments to value-based payments.
-The program aims to improve perinatal care service quality, pregnant/birthing members' health outcomes, and newborn health outcomes.
+The program was the Department’s first episode-based payment program as well as one of the adopted innovative alternative payment and delivery models that support transition from traditional fee-for-service (FFS) payments to value-based payments.
+The program aims to improve perinatal care service quality, pregnant/postpartum members' health outcomes, and newborn health outcomes.
 According to the Colorado Department of Public Health and Environment, mental health and substance use issues are the leading causes of the rising maternal morbidity and mortality in Colorado.
-The Maternity Bundled Payment program specially addresses substance use disorder (SUD) and mental health issues through the program incentive design to promote quality mental health and substance use screening, referral, and treatment to pregnant and birthing parents.
+The Maternity Bundled Payment program specifically addresses substance use disorder (SUD) and mental health issues through the program incentive design to promote quality mental health and substance use screening, referral, and treatment to pregnant and postpartum parents.

 Stakeholders have been and will be consistently involved in the design and operation of the Maternity Bundled Payment program.
 During the first program year from October 2020 to November 2021, the Department formed a new Maternal Advisory Committee (MAC) (composed of primarily Black, Indigenous and People of Color Health First Colorado members with lived experience in Colorado Medicaid maternity care) to bring members’ perspectives, insights, and knowledge to the program.
-The MAC has been involved in the selection and approval of the quality measures for the second program year and will continuously contribute to the program operation, evaluation and improvement moving forward.
+The MAC was involved in the selection and approval of the quality measures for the second program year and continues to contribute to the program operation, evaluation and improvement moving forward.

 The Department also collaborated with a diverse group of consumer and member advocates to learn about emerging concerns and care models in maternal care.
 In response to this feedback, the Department has updated the program’s incentive payment model to specifically address substance use disorder and mental health issues.
 In future program years, the Department is devoted to implementing a formal program evaluation through collaboration with the MAC, advocacy groups, and providers to measure and ensure program effectiveness.